30+ Podcast recommendations on sustainability, activism, and more!

 To learn more about sustainable & ethical fashion:

-- Conscious Chatter: The tagline?
-‘100% Intentional Fashion.
-Unlearn, relearn and repeat’.
-In Conscious Chatter, conscious style maven Kestrel Jenkins dives into a variety of sustainable fashion-related topics, and beyond (like this episode on fashion psychology or this one on slow art)
+- Conscious Chatter: The tagline ‘100% Intentional Fashion.
+Unlearn, relearn, and repeat’ already gives us a delicious taste of what’s inside each episode.
+In Conscious Chatter, style maven Kestrel Jenkins dives into a variety of sustainable fashion-related topics, and beyond (like this episode on fashion psychology or this one on slow art)

 For a quick listen: